 A student preparing to teach at the high school level (8-12) is required to maintain a cumulative GPA of 2.70, earn a C or better in education classes, complete the Core Curriculum of the College as defined for the Division of Education and to complete an acceptable liberal arts major (art, biology, chemistry, English, history, mathematics, physics, Spanish, French or German).
 Students must apply for acceptance into the program during the sophomore year.
 Applicants must meet licensure requirements of the Commonwealth of Massachusetts at the time of program completion.
+To meet state requirements for licensure, all secondary students must complete the ESL licensure concentration.
+Majors who are unable to complete the ESL program will be required to obtain an ESL endorsement as defined by the DESE.
 See departmental advisor and liberal arts major advisor.